99designs/aws-vault/USAGE.md

 There are more completion scripts at [contrib/completions](contrib/completions).

-### Desktop apps
+## Desktop apps

 You can use desktop apps with temporary credentials from AWS Vault too!
-For example
+For example on macOS run
 ```shell
 aws-vault exec --server --prompt=osascript jonsmith -- open -a Lens
 ```
 * `--server`: starts the background server so that temporary credentials get refreshed automatically
 * `--prompt=osascript`: pop up a GUI for MFA prompts
-* `open -a Lens`: open is the macOS command to open an app from the command line
+* `open -a Lens`: run the applications